Ginox01/login_system/README.md

 # login_system

+The project is viewable at the following link : https://mansixe.000webhostapp.com/login_page.php

 This project is a simple App Note with login system build with PHP CSS Javascript and SQL.

 To create the notes you must first create an account, then you can enter to the homepage where there is the form for edit the notes,